 Designed to improve cardiovascular fitness and strengthen all major muscle groups.
 This low impact, aerobic walking will also build endurance.

-Added at MCC Fall 2013 (Previously PED 226-Aerobic Conditioning II through Summer 2013)
+(Previously PED 226-Aerobic Conditioning II through Summer 2013)

 PED 151 Walking and Jogging (30 lab hours, 1 credit)

 Enables the student to understand the values in walking and jogging.
 Safety precautions and emphasis on personal programs are emphasized.